 - Keep in mind, not carrying your driver’s license is an arrestable offense in most states, so it is important to be cooperative with the police officer.

+Regardless of the circumstance, it is never a good idea to get behind the wheel if you do not have a valid driver’s license.
 Driving with a suspended or revoked driver’s license is an arrestable offense that is much more serious than driving with no driver’s license or simply forgetting it.

 People whose licenses have been suspended or revoked are not supposed to be driving at all until they resolve the issues that led to the suspensions or revocations.
 Additionally, people who are caught driving on suspended or revoked licenses could lose their driving privileges even longer than they did initially and have to serve longer lengths of jail time and pay higher fines and fees.